 What are the eligibility requirements to place sports wagers in Indiana?

-Bettors will need to be at least 21 years of age and possess valid identification.
-Note that once online wagering goes live, players will not need to hold residence or be in the state of Indiana to set up a real-money account, they’ll just need to have two feet planted in the state to place a wager.
+Bettors need to be at least 21 years of age and possess valid identification.
+Note that players don’t need to hold residence or be in the state of Indiana to set up a real-money account, they just need to have two feet planted in the state to place a wager.

 How can I deposit money online?

-Indiana online sportsbooks are positioned to offer a number of viable depositing and withdrawal methods, including:
+Indiana online sportsbooks offer a number of viable depositing and withdrawal methods, including:

 - ACH (eCheck)

 - Visa / MasterCard credit & debit cards

 - PayNearMe: Pay with cash at any eligible 7-Eleven or CVS

 - Cash at the affiliated retail casino cage